 Choose a Diaper that Exceeds in Absorbency

 Absorbency is the most important trait of any diaper, disposable or cloth.
 Absorption covers how much liquid a diaper can hold, how well that liquid wicks away from baby and distributes throughout the diaper's core, and how well it continues to hold that moisture away from baby's skin.
 Poor absorption can expose baby's skin to persistent dampness, which can lead to diaper rash.
 Our absorption tests gave us some interesting insights into how each of the 24 disposable diapers we tested compared to one another both in absorption and overall function.
-In our testing, the two diapers that claimed the highest absorbency scores also claimed the highest overall scores: BAMBO Nature (our Editors' Choice) and Nature Babycare recieved a 9 and 10 out of 10 respectfully.
+In our testing, the two diapers that claimed the highest absorbency scores also claimed the highest overall scores: Nature Babycare earned a 10 and Babyganics received a 9 of 10.

 Super Absorbent Polymer (SAP)